DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > [!warning]+ **Player Dreams**
 > Before running this scene, ask your players to provide you with information about their characters' deepest desires, then use this information to craft a suitable encounter should that player enter the Whispering Wall.

 This area takes the place of <span class="citation">Y5.
-Whispering Wall (p.
+Wall of Fog (p.
 200)</span>.
 When the players first arrive, read:

 <div class="description">
 <p>A shadowed wall of impenetrable fog looms above the earth here, stretching forth to meet the heavens far above.
 Strange shapes and silhouettes seem to drift through its depths, and distant voices seem to whisper just out of earshot.</p>